 - Open Steam and log in again.

-- Go to the new Steam location.
+- Now, navigate to the Steam download page.

 - Install Steam again to the new location.